The Life and Letters of Charles Darwin

 The Life and Letters of Charles Darwin is a book published in 1887 edited by Francis Darwin about his father Charles Darwin.
 It contains a selection of 87 letters from the correspondence of Charles Darwin, an autobiographical chapter written by Charles Darwin for his family, and an essay by Thomas Huxley "On the reception of the 'Origin of Species'".

+Book

 It was published by Darwin's publisher John Murray.

 The autobiographical chapter had begun as recollections, written for his own amusement and for his descendants, initially as 121 pages written between May and August, 1876, and expanded during the remaining six years of his life.
 It was edited by Francis to remove references to his father's views on religion.
 These were later reinstated and published as The Autobiography of Charles Darwin in 1958 by Charles's granddaughter (and Francis's niece) Nora Barlow.

 The book was the first real biography of Charles Darwin, excepting obituaries, and thus the foundation of the Darwin Industry.

 Further volumes of letters followed - More Letters of Charles Darwin in 1903.
 Charles's wife Emma Darwin's correspondence was published by Charles and Emma's daughter (Frank's sister) Henrietta Litchfield in 1905/1915 as Emma Darwin: A Century of Family Letters.